Mayor Barbara Volk

 - Caring Hall of Fame Award, 2014

-Jeff has served on the Hendersonville Planning and Zoning Board, the Henderson County Chamber of Commerce Board of Directors, the Henderson County Merchants Division Board Member, and First Citizens Bank, NC Board of Directors.
+Jeff has served on the Hendersonville Planning and Zoning Board, the ABC Board, the Henderson County Chamber of Commerce Board of Directors, the Henderson County Merchants Division Board Member, and First Citizens Bank, NC Board of Directors.
 He was elected to the City Council in November 2013.

 You may email the Mayor and Council collectively.

-Written correspondence to the Mayor and Council Members may also be sent to: City Hall, 145 Fifth Avenue East, Hendersonville, NC 28792-4328.
+Written correspondence to the Mayor and Council Members may also be sent to: City Hall, 160 Sixth Avenue East, Hendersonville, NC 28792-4328.